PassionateDataScientist/Laptop_price_capstone2/README.md

 ### Data ###
 [Kaggle Dataset](https://www.kaggle.com/datasets/ionaskel/laptop-prices?select=laptops.csv)

 The Dataset contains the data for 1300+ laptops and 12 features.
+Most of the columns in a dataset are noisy and contain lots of information.
+But with feature engineering I did, I got good results.
+The only problem is we are having less data but we will obtain a goodaccuracy over it.
+The only good thing is. it is better to have a large data.

 **Features**
 * Company Name